 Power of Attorney

-Allows one or more person, known as an attorney, to make financial decisions on a clients behalf.
+Allows one or more person, known as an attorney, to make financial decisions on someone else's behalf.

 R